Khashiev/CareerTrack2/README.md

 1. Why does the company need you?
 2. Why do you need the company?

-Answer yourself the question, "What is it that hooks you?
-Why do you really want to work there?
+Answer the question, "What is it that attracts you?
+Why do you want to work there?"
 Show your motivation.

 **Step 1.** Analyze the company/job/project.

-- tasks at the desired position (problems, priorities);
+- Tasks of the desired position (problems, priorities);
-- candidate requirements;
+- Candidate requirements;
-- company mission;
+- Company mission;
-- values;
+- Values;
-- the qualities that a particular company values.
+- The qualities that a particular company values.

 **Step 2.** Answer the questions:

-- What do I know about the company?
+- What do I know about the organization?
-- What motivates me in this position?
+- What motivates me for this position?
-- To what extent is this position a logical extension of my career?
+- How is this position a logical extension of my career?
-- What can I do to solve a particular problem?
+- What can I do to solve a specific problem?
-- What skills, knowledge, accomplishments do I possess to qualify for this position?
+- What skills, knowledge, accomplishments do I have that qualify me for this position?

-**Step 3.** Compose a cover letter using the structure:
+**Step 3.** Write a cover letter using the following structure:

-1. A brief greeting (If you know the HR's name, use it in your greeting).
+1. A brief greeting (if you know the hiring manager's name, use it in your greeting).
 2. Tell me what position you're applying for if you're sending a resume to an employer's work email.
 It's better to state exactly where you saw the job posting.
-3. Interest in the job/company/project (Answer the question: Why is the company interesting to you?).
+3. Interest in the job/company/project (answer the question, "Why are you interested in this company?")
-4. Strengths according to the desired position (Answer the question: Why might this company be interested in you?).
+4. Strengths according to the desired position (Answer the question, "Why should this company be interested in you?")
-5. Again, remind everybody of your motivation.
-For example: I would be happy to be considered for the position.
+5. Again, remind everyone of your motivation.
+For example: I would like to be considered for this position.
 6. Include your contact information.

-Example of a [Cover Letter](materials/Cover_Letter.pdf). (available for download in the folder materials -> Cover_Letter)
+Example of a [Cover Letter](Materials/Cover_Letter.pdf). (available for download in the Materials folder -> Cover_Letter)

-## How do you talk about salary?
+## How do you discuss salary?

-Try to stay on top of the salary analytics market.
-You can always look at your job analytics file.
+Try to stay on top of the salary analysis market.
+You can always look at your job analysis file.
- There's a lot of information in open sources about the average salary range for specialists.
+ There's a lot of information in open sources about the average salary range for professionals.

-Useful resources for salary analytics:
+_Useful Salary Analytics Resources:_

 1. Zarplatomer (SuperJob -\> Zarplatomer);
 2. Salary Survey (CAUS - Salary Survey);
-3. Staffing agencies that perform salary analytics (RealHR).
+3. Recruitment agencies that perform salary analysis (RealHR).

-To negotiate salary, whether at the recruitment stage or when talking about a raise, it's important to understand how much your labor is worth in the market:
+In order to negotiate salary, whether it's at the recruitment stage or when discussing a raise, it's important to understand how much your work is worth in the market:

-- Prepare yourself for the question "Why should we raise your salary?"
-What matters here is that you are showing results and your hard work in the company is making a difference/money.
-Then prepare a little progress report.
-What did you do?
-What have you accomplished?
-How was \*something\*/how is it now?
+- Prepare for the question, "Why should we raise your salary?"
+It is important that you show results and that your hard work is making a difference in the company.
+Then prepare a small progress report.
+What have you been doing?
+What did you accomplish?
+How was *something*/how is it now?
 What has improved as a result of your work/what indicators have increased/decreased due to what/what resources?
-- Look at the job analytics yourself.
-You've done job analytics on a past project.
-This is also your clue for salary negotiations.
+- See the job analysis for yourself.
+You've done job analysis on a previous project.
+This is also your guide for salary negotiations.
- If most of your skills match your desired positions, it's a good reason to talk to the person responsible about a raise.
+ If most of your skills match the positions you want, that's a good reason to talk to the manager about a raise.

 ## Chapter IV

 ## Task

-You need to make your own resume for the position you selected in the previous project.
-After you make a resume, you need to find someone in the same position you are applying for or among School 21 alumni and get feedback on the resume.
+You need to create your own resume for the position you chose in the previous project.
+After you have created your resume, you will need to find someone in the same position you are applying for, or among School 21 alumni, and get their feedback on your resume.

 It is desirable to evaluate each block of the resume: